ggamzed/star_recorder_cpp/README.md

 ./cpp_star

 # Star's life time calculation
-NOTE: This is just a rough model.
-Calculation is certainly not significant \n The calculation I have made is based on a Star's solar mass compared to the sun. \n The more mass a star has, the lower its life expectancy. \n
+/NOTE: This is just a rough model.
+Calculation is certainly not significant The calculation I have made is based on a Star's solar mass compared to the sun.
+The more mass a star has, the lower its life expectancy.

 # Main Menu Options
 1: Add a new Record into the database.